mapfap/ImageService/README.md

 # Image Service
-RESTful Image Optimisation Web Service
-Edit and access images using a web service
+RESTful image optimisation web service

 ## What's it for?
 * Mobile App: Smartphones don't have enough memory to quickly process images, and it drains the battery.
 Image Editor Service offloads this work to a remote service.